 - Appendices (optional) – equations, figures and tables labeled using “A” (i.e. Table A1, A2; Figure A1, A2; Eq.
 A1, A2, etc.)

-- Electronic Supplement (optional) – Authors are encouraged to submit supplemental digital material that will accompany papers.
+- Electronic Supplement (optional) – Authors may submit supplemental digital material to accompany papers.
 See Electronic Supplement Guidelines for further instructions.
 If your paper has an electronic supplement, include citations for this material in the text (i.e. “for a complete list of earthquakes, see Table S4 in the electronic supplement to this article.”)

 For Revised Papers, the following items are required, in addition to the items above: